mija/yuki.cfg/README.md

 dongle.cfg = let yourself become juan with your deagle

 zeus.cfg = let lightning rain from above

+numhelp.cfg - contains an ascii-image keymap for numpad bindings. strongly recommend you to download this to learn the buybinds.

 Extras (Text Update)
 ============